SoftUni/Programming-Basics-Book-Python-EN/chapter-05-loops.md

 **Hint:** Draw in a loop by moving forward and rotating.
 In each step, increase the length of the forward step with 10 and rotate 120 degrees.
 Repeat 3 times for the three triangles.

-If you have a problem with the above exercises, ask for help in the SoftUni official **discussion forum**: https://softuni.bg/forum.
+If you have a problem with the above exercises, ask for help in the **SoftUni's Reddit Community**: [https://www.reddit.com/r/softuni/](https://www.reddit.com/r/softuni/).